0xStarlight/0xStarlight.github.io/_posts/2022-04-14-Active-Directory-Domain-Privilege-Escalation.md

 1. A user - X, authenticates to the web service (running with service account websvc) using a non-Kerberos compatible authentication mechanism.
 2. The web service requests a ticket from the Key Distribution Center (KDC) for X's account without supplying a password, as the websvc account.
 3. The KDC checks the websvc userAccountControl value for the TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION attribute, and that X's account is not blocked for delegation.
 If OK it returns a forwardable ticket for X's account (S4U2Self).
-4. The service then passes this ticket back to the KDC and requests a service ticket for the CIFS/dcorp-mssql.dollarcorp.moneycorp.local service.
+4. The service then passes this ticket back to the KDC and requests a service ticket for the CIFS/domain-here.
-5. The KDC checks the msDS-AllowedToDelegateTo field on the websvc account.
-If the service is listed it will return a service ticket for dcorp-mssql (S4U2Proxy).
+5. The KDC checks the msDS-AllowedToDelegateTo field on the web service account.
+If the service is listed it will return a service ticket for requested service (S4U2Proxy).
-6. The web service can now authenticate to the CIFS on dcorp-mssql as X using the supplied TGS.
+6. The web service can now authenticate to the CIFS on requested service as X using the supplied TGS.

 ## <span style="color:lightgreen">Methodology/Steps</span>